smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- Make shipping metrics optional
+- Regularly send "in use data" back to somewhere
+- Send stats back to influxdb
 - Upload with error messages
 - Clean up download and delete links
 - Upload with progress bar